Suicide Prevention Help - The Friendship Letter

 I am not a trained psychologist, but I do have a past history of suicidal thoughts, feelings and attempts.
-I am 56 years of age.
-Over 25 years ago, I took 120 pills all at once because I believed I was not able to carry on.
+I am 59 years of age.
+Close to 30 years ago, I took 120 pills all at once because I believed I was not able to carry on.
 Two days after taking the overdose, I was discovered unconscious and close to death.
 Through the brilliant and dedicated efforts of the hospital staff, I survived.

 In the days following my survival, I realized that I would have to look at the underlying causes of my recurring suicidal thoughts and feelings.
 With time, I began to recognize that I had my first suicidal thoughts and feelings as a young child.
 Throughout my youth, adolescence, and early adulthood, suicide was always a viable option and one considered seriously.

-Over 25 years ago, the future looked too difficult and painful to endure.
+Thirty years ago, the future looked too difficult and painful to endure.
 I can honestly say these past years were not always easy; but looking back, they have also been better than anything I could have imagined.
-I am now the proud father of two sons and two grandchildren.
+I am now the proud father of two sons and three grandchildren.